Unit 3: Grade 10 Technological Design - Robotics - Intro to CAD Drawing Tools

 - Using your career PPT number = C, you will customize your Step Block dimensions length 50+C, Width 20+C, Height 20+C, and hole Diameter 10+C, so that everyone will be making the same object, but custom sizing

-- Use the polyline tool to create the outline of your object by entering in the command box the absolute coordinates "10,10" ((X,Y)) as your starting point (to space away from bottom left corner) and then use relative Coordinates "@50,0" (click on command line entry text) to create a line from current posistion (10,10), 50 units long on the X axis with no distance on the Y axis -i.e a straight line to the right, then continue with the next 4 polyline segments of the object polyline segments,(next command would be @0,10 and the next would be @-20,0 and so on) to finish the front view, and for the last polyline segment you can just use the shortcut key "c" to close your object shape
+- Use the polyline tool to create the outline of your object by entering in the command box the absolute coordinates "10,10" ((X,Y)) as your starting point (to space away from bottom left corner) and then use relative Coordinates "@50,0" (click on command line entry text) to create a line from current position (10,10), 50 units long on the X axis with no distance on the Y axis -i.e. a straight line to the right, then continue with the next 4 polyline segments of the object polyline segments,(next command would be @0,10 and the next would be @-20,0 and so on) to finish the front view, and for the last polyline segment you can just use the shortcut key "c" to close your object shape

-- Calculate the 2nd views' absolute coordinate start point, for the right side view (X= 10+50+40= 100, Y= 10, so "100,10", but remember to include your C custom PPT value for your own length 50+C, so the view spacing is correct) and keep in mind 40 units (mm in this case) spacing between object views to start another polyline, and then try relative polar coordinate entry (instead of relative coordinates) by entering "@20<0", with the "@" symbol means relative from current position, then the length of travel units, then the angle "<" bracket representing the angle direction you want to travel, usually 0, 90, 180, 270 degrees, ex. the next command would be @20<90 (this will create a line from current position 20 units long at an angle of 90 degrees, i.e. straigt up
+- Calculate the 2nd views' absolute coordinate start point, for the right side view (X= 10+50+40= 100, Y= 10, so "100,10", but remember to include your C custom PPT value for your own length 50+C, so the view spacing is correct) and keep in mind 40 units (mm in this case) spacing between object views to start another polyline, and then try relative polar coordinate entry (instead of relative coordinates) by entering "@20<0", with the "@" symbol means relative from current position, then the length of travel units, then the angle "<" bracket representing the angle direction you want to travel, usually 0, 90, 180, 270 degrees, ex. the next command would be @20<90 (this will create a line from current position 20 units long at an angle of 90 degrees, i.e. straight up

 - For the top view, again calculate absolute coordinate to start, keeping in mind equal view spacing and try out dynamic entry input method by using your mouse, moving it in the approximate direction you want, then type in the unit distance, then TAB to put the exact angle and press Enter to execute command

 - Try the "From" command allows you to locate and create a reference starting point a set distance/angle away, such as the one of the internal object feature lines, using the line tool.
-You can also experiment with the OSNAP (Object Snap)
+You can also experiment with the OSNAP (Object Snap) Use the Paper Space sample below, to compare what to complete

 - The circle/hole can be created using the circle tool and locating it in several ways such as using the From command to locate the centre of the lower step, or you could use a diagonal line since it is a square, then use the OSNAP mid point to locate your circle, or you could just calculate the absolute coordinates for the centre of the circle to place it